salesforcecli/plugin-packaging/messages/package_version_retrieve.md

 Retrieving a package version downloads the metadata into the directory you specify.

-You can retrieve metadata for a second- or first-generation managed package, or an unlocked package.
+You can retrieve metadata for a second-generation managed package or an unlocked package.

 Specify the subscriber package version ID (starts with 04t) and the path to an empty directory when you run this command.